yizhuan/capture-video/README.md

-# Ionic v4 Tutorial: Photo Gallery app

-A tutorial app that walks the user through creating a Photo Gallery app.
-We begin with the Ionic "tabs" starter app, incrementally converting the About tab to a Photo Gallery experience.

-## Structure
-The complete source code is contained within.
-Please follow along with the [complete guide here](https://beta.ionicframework.com/docs/developer-resources/guides/first-app-v4/intro/).
+# Introduction

+  This app demonstrates technics for taking photos and capturing videos using Camera on mobile devices (Android or iOS").

-## How to Run Locally
+# How to Run Locally
 * Clone this repo.
 * Open a terminal window, and navigate to this repo on the filesystem.
 * Run "npm install" to install all required project dependencies.
+* Run "ionic build"
+* Run "ionic cordova platform add android"
-* Run "ionic serve" to run the app in a web browser locally.
+* Run "ionic capacitor run android -l"
+* Open Chrome browser http://localhost:8100 or start Android Studio debugger